CSCfi/csc-user-guide/docs/apps/amber.md

 jobs).

 !!! info "Python modules"
-    Please use the Amber22 modules on Puhti if you intend to run the Python scripts distributed with AmberTools.
+    Please use the Amber22 modules if you intend to run the Python scripts distributed with AmberTools.
 These are not available in the older modules.

 Molecular dynamics jobs are best run with `pmemd.CUDA`.
 They are much faster on GPUs than on CPUs.
 Please note that using `pmemd.CUDA` requires a module